nodexchange/redkiteaerial.com/README.md

 Hi there!
 My name is Red Kite Aerial, I'm a photographer and software engineer based out of Toronto, Canada.
 Welcome to my portfolio, built with Next.js, Tailwind CSS and some Radix Primitives.

-My work specializes in cityscapes and architecture, but I've been heavily expanding into live music photography.
+My work specialises in cityscapes and architecture, but I've been heavily expanding into live music photography.
 I've had the pleasure to work with brands such as Shopify, Google, Delta Hotels and more.

 ### Getting Started
 If you'd like to contribute to this repository, clone it and run `npm install` and then `npm run dev`.
 You will also need to sign up for Formspree and add a form key as an environment variable.